thegooddocsproject/request-for-comment/Accepted-RFCs/RFC-013-new-initiative-process.md

-# RFC-013: New initiative process
+# RFC-013: New initiative & working group process

 ## Proposed by